 Iaspis Open Studios is a one day long art programme that happens twice a year.
 The spring 2020 edition was organised and curated by Sara Rossling.
 For a whole day, the current iaspis grant holders generously opened the doors to their studios and invited the public to hear about their practices and see some of their work in progress.
 Iaspis Open Studios presents a programme of artist talks with invited guests, art events, lectures, moderated discussions and bar.

-Unfortunately, due to the COVID-19 situation and the restrictions regarding large gatherings, Open Studios was realised as a closed event only.
+Unfortunately, due to the COVID-19 situation and the restrictions regarding large gatherings, Open Studios was cancelled.

 Making Matters Visible was a symposium at Jordbro Culture Centre with the aim to bring forth and discuss learnings from Public Art Agency Sweden’s government commission Art is Happening (2016–2018).
 The symposium took its point of departure in commissioned ongoing evaluation and research that has been performed on the project, focusing on results and what we can learn.